Pliperkiller/Pliperkiller/README.md

 - 👋 Hi, I’m @Pliperkiller
 - 👀 I’m interested in Math, science and game development
-- 🌱 I’m currently learning Game development
+- 🌱 I’m currently learning Game development and Data science
-- 💞️ I’m looking to collaborate on Video games design
+- 💞️ I’m looking to collaborate on Video game design, machine learning and data analisys projects
-- 📫 How to reach me pip.kro@gmail.com
+- 📫 How to reach me pliperkiller@gmail.com

 <!---
 Pliperkiller/Pliperkiller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.